nijammo/ayypex/README.md

 * Install with make install
 * Run the game.

+## Planned features

+* Triggerbot
+* Settings (that can be reloaded at runtime)
+* Spectator count
+* Optimize entitylist reading

 ## Credits

-Most of the code for the Vulkan layer was taken from Mesa's Vulkan overlay project, but modified for usage on projects like this.
+* MangoHud for their Vulkan layer code, which was modified and shortened for this project.
+* The UnKnoWnCheaTs forum.